 The Full Story on Mt.
 Keta

-A new neighborhood, New Majdal, is planned for the town Majdal Shams, on the foothills of Mt.
+A new neighborhood, New Majdal, is planned for the town Majdal Shams, in the foothills of Mt.
 Hermon.
 According to the current building plan, New Majdal will be established on Mt.
 Keta, a small area of 10 km2 on the outskirts of the large Mt.
 Hermon Nature Reserve.

-We could get confused and think that this is OK.
-Indeed, what can happen if we build on the small hill and remove a bit of the reserve?
+Whatever could happen if we build on a small hill and remove a bit of the reserve?
+Our thinking is clouded if we assume that this is okay.

-But the truth is that this is very bad; Mt.
+In truth, it’d be a detrimental decision—Mt.
 Keta may look small, but it is home to an extraordinary richness of nature.
-This place is unique not just at the national scale, but has characteristics of global importance.
+This place is unique not just on a national scale, but has characteristics of global importance.

-Scientists who studied Mt.
+Scientists who’ve studied Mt.
 Keta declared that it is “a botanical point of interest worth more than its weight in gold.
-There is no other site like it in Israel that contains such a one-time unique concentration of rare species from different groups.
+There is no other site like it in Israel that contains such a one-off unique concentration of rare species from different groups.
 Whatever is destroyed there will never return.”

 We can build without destroying

-The Society for the Protection of Nature in Israel strongly opposes building of a residential neighborhood on Mt.
+The Society for the Protection of Nature in Israel strongly opposes building a residential neighborhood on Mt.
 Keta, which is expected to completely destroy the richness of nature on site.
-This plan will leave no escape for the rare, threatened plants.
+This plan will leave no hope for the rare, threatened plants.

 In order to build houses on Mt.
 Keta, which has a unique topographical structure, massive development is required, after which nothing will remain of this very diverse nature.

 Instead of the plan to build on Mt.
-Keta, we propose an alternative plan that was rejected by the planning committees.
-According to the program that we recommend, the new neighborhood will be established on a location that is closer to the built-up area of Majdal Shams.
+Keta, we propose an alternative plan; it was rejected by the planning committees.
+According to the program that we recommend, the new neighborhood will be established on a site that is closer to the built-up area of Majdal Shams.
 This plan will not have any impact on important, unique natural assets such as those found on Mt.
 Keta.

 The planners who chose the Mt.
-Keta building plan preferred it, among other reasons, because it includes more residential units than the plan we recommend.
-However, it is unclear whether there is a need for such a large number of homes.
+Keta building plan prefer it, among other reasons, because it includes more residential units than the plan we recommend.
+However, it is unclear whether there is actually a need for such a large number of homes.

 If New Majdal is established on Mt.
-Keta, it will be disconnected from the existing land of Majdal Shams.
-In other words, in practice this neighborhood will be a type of new settlement.
-This is an example of problematic, partial planning, because this building plan does not cope with, or offer a solution for, future building problems that are likely to develop in the town or even the entire region.
+Keta, it will be geographically disconnected from the existing town of Majdal Shams; in practice, this neighborhood will be a new settlement.
+This is an example of problematic, partial planning, because this building plan does not cope with, or offer a solution for, future building problems that are likely to arise in the town or even the entire region.

-In other words, the advantages of establishing a new settlement are completely unclear.
+The advantages of establishing a new settlement are completely unclear.
 In contrast, the environmental cost of building on Mt.
-Keta is tremendous, and we’ll never be able to repair it.
+Keta is tremendous, and we’ll never be able to repair the damage done.

 Irreplaceable richness of nature